Clemens865/WebhookBuddy/TASK.md

   - Added smooth transitions between themes
   - Fixed Execute Flow button hover effect for better visibility
   - Ensured consistent text colors and contrast in both themes

+**Date: 2025-05-07**
+- Enhanced UI components for better light theme readability
+  - Updated Dialog component styling for proper contrast in light theme
+  - Modified Input and Textarea components to have white background and black text in light theme
+  - Updated Button variants to ensure proper text color in light theme
+  - Improved flow execution and agent chat status message styling for better readability
+  - Enhanced system message handling in the AgentSection component
+- Updated extension icons
+  - Implemented new Logo.png and Logo-dark.png files as extension icons
+  - Configured manifest.json to use Logo-dark.png for the Chrome toolbar icon
+  - Configured manifest.json to use Logo.png for the extension icon in other contexts
+  - Ensured proper icon display in both light and dark browser themes
+- Implemented voice recording time limit
+  - Added a 2-minute maximum recording duration for voice messages
+  - Implemented a countdown timer display during recording
+  - Added automatic recording stop when time limit is reached
+  - Enhanced user experience with visual feedback on remaining time

 ### Upcoming Tasks
 - Add additional file type support for attachments